Difference Between Nominal And Real Interest Rate

 To fully grasp the difference between the nominal and real interest rates, it’s essential to understand their definitions, scientific foundations, and historical context.

 The nominal interest rate is the rate quoted on financial products like loans, bonds, and savings accounts.
-It is the stated rate before taking inflation into account.
-It's the rate you'll see advertised by banks and lenders.
-For example, if a bank offers a savings account with a 5% interest rate, that's the nominal interest rate.
-This rate determines how much interest you'll accrue on your savings or how much interest you'll pay on a loan.
-However, it doesn't reflect the true return or cost because it ignores the impact of inflation.
+That said, it's the rate you'll see advertised by banks and lenders.
+As an example, if a bank offers a savings account with a 5% interest rate, that's the nominal interest rate.
+Think about it: it is the stated rate before taking inflation into account.
+Think about it: this rate determines how much interest you'll accrue on your savings or how much interest you'll pay on a loan.
+Still, it doesn't reflect the true return or cost because it ignores the impact of inflation.

 The real interest rate, on the other hand, is the nominal interest rate adjusted for inflation.
-It measures the true return on an investment or the true cost of borrowing in terms of purchasing power.
-Inflation reduces the value of money over time, so the real interest rate shows the actual increase in your ability to buy goods and services.
+Now, it measures the true return on an investment or the true cost of borrowing in terms of purchasing power.
+But inflation reduces the value of money over time, so the real interest rate shows the actual increase in your ability to buy goods and services.
 A positive real interest rate means your investment is growing faster than inflation, increasing your purchasing power.
-A negative real interest rate means inflation is eroding your purchasing power faster than your investment is growing.
+A negative real interest rate means inflation is eroding your purchasing power faster than your investment is growing Worth keeping that in mind..

 The relationship between nominal interest rates, real interest rates, and inflation is defined by the Fisher Equation, named after economist Irving Fisher.
 The Fisher Equation provides a simple yet powerful formula for understanding this relationship: